ucdavisdatalab/geocoding-workshop/README.md

  * [QGIS](https://qgis.org/) version 3.16 – free & open source graphical GIS program for Mac, Windows, & Linux
  * A spreadsheet program of your choice (such as Excel, Libre Office Calc, etc.)
+ * A text editor with line numbers - I suggest Notepad++

 # The Big Concepts